 The MHA program is led by a dedicated and experienced faculty comprised of many of Canada’s leading health care management experts and researchers.
 This elite group of academics and professionals includes:

-- Professor Mirou Jaana.
-Her research interests focus on the areas of health care management and Health Informatics including the implementation of electronic medical records and the strategies to support their use, risks in health IT projects, telehealth applications, and specific aspects of healthcare services (e.g., patient safety, quality, access to care).
+Professor Mirou Jaana's research interests focus on the areas of health care management and Health Informatics including the implementation of electronic medical records and the strategies to support their use, risks in health IT projects, telehealth applications, digital health and seniors, and specific aspects of healthcare services (e.g., patient safety, quality, access to care).

-- Professor Jonathan Patrick's research interests are in applying the methods of operations research to improve the efficiency of health care: patient scheduling, health care management and patient treatment models, wait time management, dynamic programming, approximate dynamic programming, random models and processes, and linear programming.
+Professor Jonathan Patrick's research interests are in applying the methods of operations research to improve the efficiency of health care: patient scheduling, health care management and patient treatment models, wait time management, dynamic programming, approximate dynamic programming, random models and processes, and linear programming.

 Professor Antoine Sauré's research interests include advanced modelling and decision-making under uncertainty and their applications to large-scale problems in service operations.
 In particular, the study of resource allocation problems in health care and other areas.
 From a methodological point of view, his research focuses on the development of advanced analytics techniques for dynamic resource allocation problems.

 Executive in Residence

 - Heather Sherrard is currently a Clinical Research Associate with the University of Ottawa Heart Institute Research Corporation with a focus on virtual health care.

 She has 35 years of leadership roles in health care, most recently as the Executive Vice President Clinical Operations at the Ottawa Heart Institute.
 She holds a BScN from the University of Saskatchewan; an MHA from the University of Ottawa and is certified in change management and coaching.